 Information from records is released to other persons or agencies only with appropriate authorization, which involves written permission by parents/guardians.

-If a parent/guardian or the school team feels more comprehensive assessment of a student is necessary, an evaluation may be recommended.
+If a parent/guardian or the school team feels a more comprehensive assessment of a student is necessary, an evaluation may be recommended.
 Parental consent is required before a comprehensive evaluation may take place.
-Evaluations may include review of the student’s records, classroom observations, gathering of parent/guardian and teacher input, individually administered assessments of achievement and ability and other assessments as necessary.
+Evaluations may include a review of the student’s records, classroom observations, gathering of parent/guardian and teacher input, individually administered assessments of achievement and ability, and other assessments as necessary.

 After all of the assessments are completed, an Evaluation Report that includes specific recommendations for the types of intervention necessary to deal with the child’s specific needs is prepared and shared with parents/guardians.
 In accordance with state regulations, an Individualized Education Program (EIP) team meeting, with parent/guardian involvement, may be scheduled to develop an appropriate IEP for the student.
 Parents/Guardians are then notified of a proposed placement and services with a Notice of Recommended Educational Placement (NOREP).
 Parents/Guardians of students who suspect that their child is exceptional and in need of special education services may request multidisciplinary evaluations of their child through a written request to the building principal or Special Education Coordinator.